Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 ## Implemented Variants

 ### Accelerating
-Adds Quicken to the user
+Adds Swiftness to the user

 **Available on**
 - all Bucklers (Light)